 Low-impact exercise such as biking or swimming is also recommended to promote healing and reduce pain.

-Usually, doctors prescribe exercises to strengthen the abdomen and back muscles, and also to increase the flexibility of the joints, which helps prevent and rehabilitate the severe type of low back pain.
+Usually, doctors prescribe exercises to strengthen the abdomen and back muscles and increase the flexibility of the joints, which helps prevent and rehabilitate the severe type of low back pain.

-Maintaining daily activities with a tolerable limit can also help achieve a faster recovery in spondylolisthesis, rather than resting in bed.
+Maintaining daily activities with a tolerable limit can help achieve a faster recovery in spondylolisthesis rather than resting in bed.
 These are the best exercises for spondylolisthesis:

 Lie on your back with your knees bent.
-Lift one knee and gently pull it towards your chest for 10-15 seconds, and then relax.
+Lift one knee, gently pull it towards your chest for 10-15 seconds, and relax.
 Repeat five to ten times for each side.

 Lie on your back with both knees around 90 degrees.
-Then push the feet on the ground, squeeze the buttocks, and lift the hips off the floor until the shoulders, hips and knees are all in a straight line.
+Then push the feet on the ground, squeeze the buttocks, and lift the hips off the floor until the shoulders, hips, and knees are straight.

 Hold it for about 5 seconds, and then slowly lower your hips down to the floor and rest for up to ten seconds.
-Repeat 10 times
+Repeat ten times

 Kneel on your knee, the other foot in front.
 Looking forward, raise the knee back.
 Hold for 5 seconds.
-Repeat 3 times on each side.
+Repeat three times on each side.

 Lie on your back, bring both knees to your chest and then pull on your knees as much as possible.
-Hold for 10-20 seconds, return your legs to the floor.
-Do the exercise about 10 times.
+Hold for 10-20 seconds, and return your legs to the floor.
+Do the exercise about ten times.
 You can do this exercise with one or both legs once.